ray1729/recipes/ricepudding.recipe.md

 # Rice Pudding

-Recipe yields 10 portions

 ### Ingredients

- * 400 grams short grain rice
+ * 75 grams short-grain pudding rice
- * 350 milliliters milk
- * 300 milliliters double cream
- * 1 pieces vanilla pods, split
+ * 1 litre full-cream milk
- * 150 grams sugar
+ * 30 grams butter
- * jam
- * demerera sugar
+ * 2 tablespoons sugar
+ * 1 each vanilla pod, split and seeds scraped

 ### Directions

-Place rice in a pan and cover with water.
-Bring to the boil, then drain.

-Put rice back in pan with double cream, milk, vanilla pods and sugar.
-Heat gently, stirring frequently until the rice is cooked, adding more milk if necessary.

-Put a couple of spoons of jam in the bottom of a tea cup then top up with the cooked rice.
-Refrigerate until required.

-To serve, sprinkle the top with demerara sugar and reheat in the oven for 8-10 minutes.
-Caramelize with a blow torch if necessary.
+Pre-head the oven to 140C.

+Grease a pudding bowl with the butter.
+Add the other ingredients and stir.
+Bake in the pre-heated oven for 1 hour, then stir and add more milk to loosen if needed.
+Bake for a further two hours.

-### Meta
+### Metadata

-tags: Kingham Plough, Puddings and Desserts, Rice and Couscous
+tags: Puddings and Desserts

+author: Jane Grigson, "English Food"